 - A TOEFL score of 450+ (paper), 45+ (iBT) for graduate students

-- A translated, official college transcript or proof of graduation from a university for graduate students
+- A translated, official college transcript or proof of graduation.

 - (For permanent residents) A photocopy (front and back) of your alien registration card